craigandwendy/algorithms_and_datastructures/README.md

 Of course there are many more useful websites and learning materials.
 The ones listed above are those that I used frequently for preparing this course.
 Keep in mind that not everything on the internet is correct.
 Only the definitions and solutions provided by the professer/university is valid.

+#

+### Course Review

+Datastructures and algorithms is known to be a hard course at any university, so do not expect it to come easy.
+I still think this is an excellent course, that everyone interested in programming or computer science generally should take.
+Yes it is a lot of work, but rewarding yourself with a good grade and the won knowledge is totally worth the time (blood and sweat) invested.
+I warmly recommend taking this course if you have the opportunity as it will make you a better programmer.